AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 After the Assets Essentials solution is provisioned, the administrator receives an email from Adobe.
 The email contains a welcome message and a link to get started.
 In addition, Adobe starts the process to deploy Assets Essentials automatically.
 The deployment process takes an hour to complete.

  From the link in the email, access and login to [Admin Console](https://adminconsole.adobe.com).
-If you have administrator access to more than one organization account, then select the appropriate organization or switch to it using the top bar.
+If you have administrator access to more than one organization account, then select the appropriate organization or switch to it using the [organization selector](https://helpx.adobe.com/enterprise/using/admin-console.html).
 Once the automatic deployment process is complete, the product card for [!DNL AEM Assets Essentials] is visible in the [!DNL Admin Console].

 ![Assets Essentials Deployment](assets/admin-console-cards.png)